Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Results

 \subsection{DDMAC-CTDE and baseline solutions}

 Training for the DDMAC-CTDE network for $11\times 10^5$ episodes took 8-9 days with our available computational resources, while for the computed optimized baselines took 3-4 days for different instances.
-Figs.~(\ref{train_cost_int} \& \ref{train_cost_curr}) show a few DDMAC-CTDE training curves (solid lines) for this network problem, starting with intact and non-intact states, respectively, along with the CBM policy (orange dashed dot line) discussed in Section \ref{CBM}, and the VDOT policy (yellow dashed line) as explained before and largely specified in \cite{v2016a}.
-As seen in these figures, the DDMAC-CTDE solution surpasses both baselines in both cases with different starting states.
+The original DDMAC approach could not be evaluated in this benchmark setting, as it could not converge reliably due to the dimensionality of the problem.
+Figs.~(\ref{train_cost_int} \& \ref{train_cost_curr}) show a few DDMAC-CTDE training curves (solid lines) for this network problem, starting with intact and non-intact states, respectively, along with the CBM policy (orange dashed dot line) discussed in Section \ref{CBM} in the Appendix, and the VDOT policy (yellow dashed line) as explained before and largely specified in \cite{v2016a}.
+As seen in these figures, the DDMAC-CTDE solution surpasses the baselines in both cases with different starting states.